krkh-1702/Umi.UrbanLCA/ReadMe.txt

 Tasks:
-1. Install NuGet package for making a bar chart?
+1. Install any NuGet package for making a bar chart?
-2. How to get to the Designer view for XAML Tsting?
+2. How to get to the Designer view for XAML Tsting? - Error with referencing multiple classes?

 Questions: